Behaviour Consultations at Puppy Plus

 Our consultations can be booked online through the link below.
 Upon booking, you will be asked to complete an questionnaire about your dog.
 The behavioural consultations will usually take a couple of hours.
 Email and phone support are available throughout the treatment plan.

-Before treatment can begin, you will be asked to visit your vet to obtain a signed referral form.
-We will supply this for you also.
+Before treatment can begin, we will require your dog's medical history, which can be obtained from your vet.
 We ask for a veterinary referral because just as in humans, physical conditions can cause behaviour changes and pain has been associated with a variety of behavioural concerns.